jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2019-12-01-year-in-review-2019/index.md

 ## 👩‍🎓 Never stop learning and the next chapter

 I have been approached by many recruiters over the past few years.
 Some I had decent conversations with, some not so much.
 Some that knew what they were talking about and some that didn't.
-Mostly and main I've been discarding offers and actively saying I wasn't looking for a new job at the time.
+Mostly and mainly I've been discarding offers and actively saying I wasn't looking for a new job at the time.

 But eventually a time comes to move on to new challenges, learning something new and experiencing something different.
 And one decent recruiter who I've been talking to for a while about different companies, eventually called me and told me of this one particular drone company called [Sharper Shape][4].
 Even at a glance there seemed to be a lot of intersecting interests and areas between them and me and where I wanted to go in the future, so after a few interview rounds it happened - I finally decided I'd move on, and they ended up hiring me.